eeditiones/jinks/profiles/toolbar-toggles/doc/README.md

 }
 ```

-To enable in-edition navigation in your app, set `toolbar-toggles/enabled` to `true` together with selected toggle switch either in your `config.json` or the frontmatter of an HTML template, as in the example above.
+To enable toggle options in your app, set `toolbar-toggles/enabled` to `true` together with selected toggle switch either in your `config.json` or the frontmatter of an HTML template, as in the example above.

 ## Credits